tadeaspetak/santa/README.md

 > 💡 Secret Santa is a gift-exchange tradition where participants anonymously give gifts to a randomly assigned person.
 I have come to love this way of Christmas due to its promoting quality instead of quantity.

 The app enables you to define your participants and the email(s) they will be receiving.
-Once done, each `send` command randomises the gift-givers and recipients taking all preferences into account.
-Finally, it sends off the emails.
+Once done, the `send` command randomises the gift-givers and recipients taking all preferences into account.
+Finally, it fires off the emails.

 1. Start by [setting the app up](#lets-get-you-going-)
 1. Once set up, [test and send your stealthy emails](#sending).